mongodb/specifications/source/ocsp-support/ocsp-support.rst

-9. If any unvalidated intermediate certificates remain and those certificates have CRL distribution points, the driver SHOULD NOT download those CRLs and attempt to validate the status of all the other certificates using the CRL.\*
+9. If any unvalidated intermediate certificates remain and those certificates have CRL distribution points, the driver SHOULD NOT download those CRLs and attempt to validate the status of all the other certificates using those CRLs.\*

 10. Finally, the driver SHOULD continue the connection, even if the status of all the unvalidated intermediate certificates has not